CBD capsules are one of the easiest ways to take CBD.

 - Third-party lab tested for potency, heavy metals, pesticides, residual solvents, and microbials

-- Each capsules contains 25 mg total cannabinoids, but 23 mg CBD
+- Each capsule contains 25 mg total cannabinoids, but 23 mg CBD (and around 2 mg minor cannabinoids)

 - Hard to use their lab results to verify the 5:1 ratio of CBD to minor hemp compounds (see review for details)